AgadooAgadoo/farcaster-hubble-replicator/README.md

 ```
 docker compose exec postgres psql -U replicator replicator
 ```

+### Issue

+Installing hubble and replicator so they can work together locally is not trivial (most likely due to issues with HUB_HOST and the error "Unhandled promise rejection: Error: Unable to communicate with xyz:2283).

+The reason for this - the hubble and replicator are installed in different docker containers (using different docker networks).
+This means that out of the box, they can't 'see' each other locally.

 ### Solution 1 (external IP - works but not ideal)